The CurrCon Java Applet displays prices on this

 CurrCon requires an up-to-date browser

-and Java version 1.7 or later, preferably 1.8.0_05.
+and Java version 1.8, preferably 1.8.0_131.

 If you can’t see the prices in your local currency,

 Troubleshoot.
-Use Chrome for best results.
+Use Firefox for best results.

 This essay is about Brita water

 filters.
 I give them a mixed review.
 The use of water filters is a great idea.
 They

 Using bottled water is idiotic.
 It wastes energy creating bottles, bottling and

 just filtered city tap water.
 Don’t be fooled by the names that suggest glaciers,

 mountain spring and artesian wells.
 Unlike tap water, there are no inspections of bottled

 water plants.
 That is just the beginning of the problems with bottled water.
 More dirt.